RESTyard/RESTyard/README.md

 will be placed in an internal register.

-So for every `HypermediaObject` there must be a route with matching type.
+This means that for every `HypermediaObject` there must be a route with matching type.
-Example form the demo project CustomerRootController:
+Example from the demo project CustomerRootController:
 ``` csharp
 [HttpGetHypermediaObject("", typeof(HypermediaCustomersRoot))]
 public ActionResult GetRootDocument()